Syksy/LLMGuessTheNumber/README.md

 ## Query

+The following query was sent as-is to various LLMs (inspired by an over-representation of LLMs' certain answers to a thread on [Reddit](https://www.reddit.com/r/OpenAI/comments/1lejvbl/1_question_1_answer_5_models/)):

 "I am thinking of a random integer number between 1 and 50.
 Try to guess what number I am thinking of.
 You will only get one guess and please return the answer as a plain number."

+The results from the query are stored in the ```out```-folder, with filenames indicating models, temperature-parameter, and replication index.

+## Files and runs

+The LLMs were called on June 23rd and 25th, 2025.

+Files for the run:

+- ```runGuess.py``` : Contains the main loop to query the LLM APIs
+- ```gatherGuess.py``` : After running ```runGuess.py```, gathers results from the ```out```-folder and pops out suitable pandas
+- ```.env``` : Contains API keys etc needed to run ```runGuess.py```, but omitted from this repo for obvious reasons

 ## Results

+Apparently, if LLMs are not explicitly not stated to use a (pseudo)random generation algorithm for this query, they will resort to numbers ending in 7 (or 3) quite often.
+Some decide to go with the mid-range (25).
+I added the further instruction "you will only get one guess" because LLMs often would treat this as a guessing game, where they would get multiple guesses with an answer if the true answer was guessed, or if it was lower or higher.
+For this the obvious optimal strategy in average would be a binary search tree starting at 25. and checking halving-points to the right direction.
+Instructions to return the answer as a plain number was merely for convenience, so the one to two digit number would be easier to RegEx out from the output.

+27, 37, 23, 17, and 25 were popular choices.
+Other notable ones were 1 (Llama 4 Maverick and few by DeepSeek-v3); the
+only surprise really was the lack of 42 (reference to [Douglas Adams' books](https://www.wikihow.com/42-Meaning)); only one who guessed this was o1 (temp 1.0).
+The prevalence of numbers ending in 7s may be attributed to the ["blue-seven" social phenomenon](https://en.wikipedia.org/wiki/Blue%E2%80%93seven_phenomenon), although I'm not sure how widely accepted this is.
+But for some reason LLMs do tend towards 7s (and 3s), despite indicating at least on some level that the number thought of would be "random".

+If the number thought of is not truly random, people tend to avoid "non-random" seeming numbers, such a 1, 50, 25, etc.
+So most likely if this was a question presented at the street, the distribution of the real answer would be something of a bimodal distribution within the range 1 to 50, maybe with bumps at places like 23, 27, 33, and 37 or so, and statistical under-representation at the ends (1 and 50) and middle (25).
+Just guessing though.

+While most models were quite conservative in how verbose they were in their answers, most adhered to the instructions to just return a plain number.
+Only notable exception was DeepSeek-models (especially -R1), which insisted on justifying its answers in length.

+Results are shown below, stratified according to the temperature parameter.
+The queries were always replicated 100 times with resetting of the client session.

 ### Temperature 0.0